 What is custom named entity recognition?

-Custom NER is one of the custom features offered by Azure Cognitive Service for Language.
+Custom NER is one of the custom features offered by Azure AI Language.
 It is a cloud-based API service that applies machine-learning intelligence to enable you to build custom models for custom named entity recognition tasks.

 Custom NER enables users to build custom AI models to extract domain-specific entities from unstructured text, such as contracts or financial documents.
 By creating a Custom NER project, developers can iteratively label data, train, evaluate, and improve model performance before making it available for consumption.
 The quality of the labeled data greatly impacts model performance.
 To simplify building and customizing your model, the service offers a custom web portal that can be accessed through the Language studio.
 You can easily get started with the service by following the steps in this quickstart.